Uberspace/lab/source/guide_kimai.rst

 Finishing installation
 ======================

 Finish the installation by creating an admin user with the Kimai console.
-Insert your username and email adress in the shell command.
+Insert your username and email address in the shell command.
 You will be prompted to insert a password afterwards.

 Please don't use ``admin`` as your username and set yourself a strong password.